 R v A and others (Leicester Crown Court) he defendant was jointly charged on a murder indictment in relation to an allegation of assisting an offender in relation to the shooting of a young woman in a gang related case; he was acquitted;

 Anya has always enjoyed representing those involved in offences connected to public protest and the challenge of the legal issues which often accompany such cases.
-She was involved in representing a number of defendants involved in campaigning against the introduction of GM crops (in both the Magistrates Courts and the Crown Courts).
-She has also represented those involved in campaigning against the Iraq war, animal cruelty, arms fairs and climate change.
-She has most recently successfully represented those involved in the student protests.
-Notable cases include:-
+She was involved in the early part of her career in representing a number of defendants involved in campaigning against the introduction of GM crops (in both the Magistrates Courts and the Crown Courts).
+She has also represented those involved in campaigning against the Iraq war, animal cruelty, arms fairs, climate change and the student riots of 2015.

-R v K Nottingham Crown Court (she represented one of 6 climate change activists in second Ratcliffe on Soar trial which collapsed as a result of arguments on abuse of process and disclosure relating to an undercover police officer);
+R v K (Nottingham Crown Court) Anya represented one of 6 climate change activists in second Ratcliffe on Soar trial which collapsed as a result of arguments on abuse of process and disclosure relating to an undercover police officer);

 Tilly v DPP EWCA Admin 821 (definition of aggravated trespass).